sebastien-violante/cdlp-planning/README.txt

 1.0 : 2023.09.05
 Initial version

-1.1 : 2023.09.25
+1.1 : 2023.09.29
-Add delay calculation between now and the client's arrivalDate and display it on the client's card Add the version number in the header
+- Add delay calculation between now and the client's arrivalDate and display it on the client's card
+- Add an item in the header about versionning and technical stack
+- Add an if statement to prevent from sending a mail when a client is deleted after it's rental.
+A mail is send only if the deletion occurs before the rental

 ########################### MEMO FOR FURTHER USES #####################
 The delay between now and the client's arrivalDate needs to create a customed function with Twig.